view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Arctic TreeHouse Hotel

-There’s also the Arctic Scene Executive Suite, which has its own private sauna and bathtub — perfect if you’re coming to Rovaniemi for a honeymoon, anniversary, or celebration and want an extra special experience!
+There’s also the Arctic Scene Executive Suite, which has its own private sauna and bathtub — perfect if you’re coming to Rovaniemi for a honeymoon, anniversary, or other important celebration… or if you just want an extra special experience!

-This hotel is located right next to Santa Park (perfect if you have kids who want to meet ‘Santa Claus’) and a short distance from all the amenities in town at Rovaniemi, including Santa Claus Village.
+This hotel is located right next to Santa Park (perfect if you have kids who want to meet ‘Santa Claus’) and a short distance from all the amenities in town at Rovaniemi, including Santa Claus Village, which is also within walking distance (about 20 minutes’ walk).

 Check reviews, room types, and availability at Arctic Treehouse Hotel here!